TimothyYW/javascript-game/README.md

 The game just like the name focused on choosing rock paper or scissor, while the opponent will have similar choice.
 For the font for title I am using Share tech to give the arcade feeling for the user, while for the Welcoming message I am using Bitcount ink to keep it simple and easy to read.

+Once user hover on one of three options that are available, user will be able to see shadow to ensure they are hover the option that they are want.

 ![Screenshot for the title](assets/images/screenshot/screenshot-index.png)